odoo/odoo/addons/stock/doc/stock.rst

 When you want to give an assignment to a warehouse operator manually, you will create a picking and create the moves in it by specifying the different products and quantities.
 When confirming a sale order however, OpenERP will create the moves automatically.
 In these cases, it will create the stock moves without picking first.
 In a second step, they will be attributed to an existing picking or a picking will be created.

 In order to assign the move to a picking, OpenERP will check if the move was assigned a picking type (e.g. Your Company: Delivery Orders) and if it does, it will search for a picking to assign the move to.
-This picking should be in the right state, picking type, procurement group (=group of procurements related to e.g. the same sale order) and source and destination.
+This picking should be in the right state, picking type, procurement group (=group of procurements related to e.g. the same sale order) and source and destination locations.
 If no picking can be found, it will create a new one.

-This mechanism allows for a lot of flexibility when for example some products have to be packed and some don't.
+This mechanism allows for a lot of flexibility when for example some products have to go through the Packing zone for packing and some don't.
 That way, the packing order will still group the moves that need packing from the sale order and the direct moves will be grouped in a separate picking also.
 For the delivery order, everything will be together in one picking again.

 A picking is almost entirely determined by the moves in it.
 The state depends on the moves and the picking type, the source and destination location are those of the moves.
 The scheduled date is calculated as a minimum date for the stock moves.